muxuezi/userguide/clustering/clustering.md

 There are a few different important (optional) hyperparameters for tuning a hierarchical k-means model:

-* max_cluster_size: once a cluster's member count goes below this number, the cluster is no longer further subclustered, so all clusters have at most max_cluster_size members
+* _max_cluster_size_: if a cluster's member count goes below this number, the cluster is not further subclustered, so all leaf clusters have at most _max_cluster_size_ members
+ * If you don't need clusters below a certain size, this parameter can be increased to reduce the number of levels that the model will attempt to complete.
+Note that results will be different for each random initialization and subset of the data.
-* max_depth: once the cluster tree reaches this depth, the hierarchical k-means algorithm terminates
+* _max_depth_: once the cluster tree reaches this depth, the hierarchical k-means algorithm terminates
+ * Decreasing this parameter will have similar results to increasing _max_cluster_size_, but it will behave exactly the same for all subsets of the data and random initializations.
-* max_changes: if the number of changed cluster assignments between iterations for a level of the cluster hierarchy is <= this number, iteration on that level is terminated
+* _max_changes_: if the number of changed cluster assignments between iterations for a level of the cluster hierarchy is <= this number, iteration on that level is terminated
+ * If lower cluster quality is acceptable, this parameter can be increased to speed up the early termination of each level.
+Note that results will be different for each random initialization and subset of the data.
-* branch_factor: each k-means subclustering produces _branch_factor_ new clusters
+* _branch_factor_: each k-means subclustering produces _branch_factor_ new clusters
-* max_iterations: once the number of iterations performed on a level of the cluster hierarchy reaches _max_iterations_, iteration for that level is terminated
+* _max_iterations_: once the number of iterations performed on a level of the cluster hierarchy reaches _max_iterations_, iteration for that level is terminated
+ * Decreasing this parameter will have similar results to increasing _max_changes_, but it will behave exactly the same for all subsets of the data and random initializations.
-* cluster_scale: this is a scaling constant for _max_cluster_size_; it is only used if _max_cluster_size_ is not set
+* _cluster_scale_: this is a scaling constant for _max_cluster_size_; it is only used if _max_cluster_size_ is not set
+ * If you would like to use our automatic _max_cluster_size_ selection, but you find that it is slightly too big or too small, you can set this parameter, and it will be used to scale the value of _max_cluster_size_.

-Our implementation calculates default values for _max_changes_ and _max_cluster_size_ based on the size of input data and
+Our implementation calculates default values for _max_changes_ based on the number of input data and _max_cluster_size_ based on the number of input data and the value of _branch_factor_.

 ```python
 # Training the model